vavardan/OCI-DNS-view/README.md

 &nbsp;

-## Single-Region: Private DNS animation
+## Single-Region: Private DNS animations

 These animations illustrate the DNS query and response within Hub & Spoke, and covers the following scenarios: